newdrake708233-prog/DarkGPT/README.md

 ## Limitations

 This is a small research/learning model.
 It may produce incoherent or off topic responses, especially to short prompts.
 NOTICE!!
-This will be fixed in the next release!!
+This will be fixed in the next releases!!

 ---

 ## Releases

-**Current version:** DarkGPT v0.1 Alpha
+**Current version:** DarkGPT v0.2